UM-ARM-Lab/uncertainty_planning_core/README.md

 - The core templated motion planner
 - Templated execution policy that updates during execution
-- Lightweight models of SE(2), SE(3), and linked robots
-- Models of uncertain sensors and actuators
-- Simple samplers for SE(2), SE(3), and linked problems
-- Interface for robot simulators to integrate with the planner
+- Interfaces for robot models, samplers, outcome clustering, and robot simulators to integrate with the planner
-- Concrete instantiations of the planner and execution policy for SE(2), SE(3), and linked robots
+- Concrete instantiations of the planner and execution policy for SE(2), SE(3), and linked robots (multiple configuration representations)

 While the planner and execution policy are themselves template-based, this package provides a library containing concrete instantiations of the planner for different types of robot.
 When possible, you should use these rather than interfacing with the planner directly.